-So, what is the process we can use to make sure employees can most effectively educated to improve safety performance?
-We call it the KSA Education Process, and it involves three basic strategies to educate employees so they can gain knowledge, increase their skills, and improve abilities: instruction, training, and experience.
+What is the process we can use to make sure employees are most effectively educated?
+We call it the KSA Education Process and it involves three basic strategies to educate employees so they can gain knowledge, increase their skills, and improve abilities: instruction, training, and experience.

 We'll discuss each of these educational strategies in the upcoming modules, but first let's take a look in the next section at the psychological process of being educated.
 Understanding the underlying psychology of the process of being educated will help us understand that everything that occurs, both internally and externally, experience educates us.

 Now let's see how we each go through a continual educational process.
 Refer to the illustration below.
 Think of this as a continual repeating process.
 We are educated by everything to which we are aware.
-What we see and hear in the external environment automatically us as follows:
+What we see and hear in the external environment educates us as follows: